xpepper/poker-hands-kata/README.md

 * [F] `CardParserTest`
    - add support to more values and suites?

-* Should we add a validation when
+* [F] Should we add a validation when
     - creating a `Card` (null values and suites should not be allowed) ?
     - creating a kind of `Rank` (e.g. I should not be able to create a `Pair` with two cards with different values, or a `Pair` with two cards with the same suit)

-* Make sure you cannot create invalid Cards.
+* [F] Make sure you cannot create invalid Cards.

-* Write an AT that accept an input like `Black: 2H 3D 5S 9C KD  White: 2C 3H 4S 8C AH`
+* Write an AT (end-to-end!) that accepts an input like `Black: 2H 3D 5S 9C KD  White: 2C 3H 4S 8C AH`
   and prints the outcome of the match as a string like `White wins. - with high card: Ace`

-* Improve the Player tests: maybe using a builder would help in improving the readability of the test
+* [R] Improve the Player tests: maybe using a builder would help in improving the readability of the test
     * like `aPlayer().with(highestHand())`...
     * add helper assertions to "hide" the pair of symmetric assertions

-* Smells like a rule engine is yelling to be implemented to evaluate the poker hands...
+* [R] Smells like a rule engine is yelling to be implemented to evaluate the poker hands...

-* Poker hand with three cards... ("3 cards" world)
-    * rewrite the logic to find the highest card in a hand using sorting
-    * three of a kind ranking
-    * Add the missing ranks in `Rank` enumeration

 * Add all the possible values for the poker `Cards`